OWASP/Top10/2017/en/0xa1-injection.md

 * Hostile data is used within ORM search parameters such that the search evaluates out to include sensitive or all records.
 * Hostile data is directly used or concatenated, such that the SQL or command contains both structure and hostile data in dynamic queries, commands, or in stored procedures.

-Some of the more common injections are SQL, OS command, ORM, LDAP, and Expression Language (EL) or OGNL injection..
+Some of the more common injections are SQL, OS command, ORM, LDAP, and Expression Language (EL) or OGNL injection.
 The concept is identical between all interpreters.
 Organizations can include SAST and DAST tooling into the CI/CD pipeline to alert if existing or newly checked in code has injection prior to production deployment.
 Manual and automated source code review is the best method of detecting if you are vulnerable to injections, closely followed by thorough DAST scans of all parameters, fields, headers, cookies, JSON, and XML data inputs.

 ## How To Prevent?